Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Salesforce.com.md

     Note: Do not forget to map the standard fields Priority, Importance, Severity, Type and Status in the "Standard Field Data Mapping" menu of the Data Sync configuration.
 Otherwise, they won't be synced.

     Note 2: In case your Salesforce instance does not allow creating/updating the "Name" field of the record, the add-on will try to update/create the field "Title" instead.
 For that, make sure you have this field configured in your instance.

+    Note 3: If you would like to see the Spira Incident ID in your Salesforce instance, just add the "ID__c" field in your corresponding object in Salesforce.

 ![](img/SalesforceDotCom_07-2.png)